halfnet/BacktestR/README.md

 3) Setup to adjust current score to opinion calculation
 4) Setup to include additional scores such as : ESG or liquidity
 5) Setup for portfolio building, such as different weights for outperform, neutral and underperform

+Troubleshooting and debugging:
+1) add module variable
+2) add ability to turn on/off trace